 By Due Vigne Di Familia in the Napa region, the wine is a class act with 86 percent Viognier, eleven percent Roussanne and a scant three percent of Marsanne, aka a classic blend of three Rhone white grapes.
-Sara told us that the panel almost passed on the 2006 vintage because they didn’t think it was dry enough.It was dry enough.
-The golden color
+Sara told us that the panel almost passed on the 2006 vintage because they didn’t think it was dry enough.

 The good folks at Blackwell’s wines and spririts were featuring Chateau d’Aqueria 2007 Tavel when we wandered in there a couple months ago.
 The winery is one of the oldest in the Tavel region of France’s southern Rhone region (French wines being labeled after where they’re grown and made rather than by the grapes in them, with each region using basically the same grapes to make the wine, anyway, so a Bordeaux is always going to have cabernet sauvignon and merlot in it, no matter who in Bordeaux made it).
 Tavel is best known here in the States – when you can find it – for its dry rosés.

 We wouldn’t normally feature a retailer here, but we had such a great time at San Francisco store Blackwell’s Wines & Spirits, that we couldn’t resist posting about it.

 We were up in The City over Thanksgiving to visit Her Ladyship (Anne’s daughter) and while taking a walk on Friday, we stumbled onto this charming little store.
 It’s laid out beautifully.
 The prices are reasonable and the wine selection is exceptional.
 Yes, you’ll find Napa cabs and pinot noirs here, including some that will please the pinot geeks among us.
 But most of the stock is made up of unique gems such as Tavel (rosé from Provence, France).